alchemyplatform/rundler/CONTRIBUTING.md

 The [Telegram][dev-tg] is available for any concerns you may have that are not covered in this guide.

-If you contribute to this project, your contributions will be made to the project as follow: (a) contributions to the Rundler library (i.e. all code outside of the `bin` directory) will be licensed under the GNU Lesser General Public License v3.0, also included in our repository in the COPYING.LESSER file; and (b) contributions to the Rundler binaries (i.e. all code inside of the `bin` directory) will be licensed under the GNU General Public License v3.0, also included in our repository in the COPYING file.
+If you contribute to this project, your contributions will be made to the project as follows: (a) contributions to the Rundler library (i.e. all code outside of the `bin` directory) will be licensed under the GNU Lesser General Public License v3.0, also included in our repository in the COPYING.LESSER file; and (b) contributions to the Rundler binaries (i.e. all code inside of the `bin` directory) will be licensed under the GNU General Public License v3.0, also included in our repository in the COPYING file.

 ### Ways to contribute

 There are fundamentally three ways an individual can contribute:

-1. **By opening an issue:** For example, if you believe that you have uncovered a bug in Rundler, creating a new issue in the issue tracker is the way to report it.
+1. **By opening an issue:** For example, if you believe that you have uncovered a bug in Rundler, creating a new issue in the [issue tracker][gh-issues] is the way to report it.
 2. **By adding context:** Providing additional context to existing issues, such as screenshots and code snippets to help resolve issues.
 3. **By resolving issues:** Typically this is done in the form of either